JunboShen/USPNet/README.md

 You can use either USPNet or USPNet-fast to predict the signal peptide of a protein sequence.<br>
-We also provide MSA Transformer embeddings of the test set for direct usage.<br>
+We also provide MSA Transformer embeddings of the benchmark set as a demo.<br>